andrew-levy/swiftui-react-native/README.md

 # swiftui-react-native

-:exclamation::exclamation: This project is new and is currently being worked on.
-Most views aren't complete but will be in time! :exclamation::exclamation:
+:exclamation::exclamation: This project is new and has not reached a stable release yet.
+Working to complete all features soon! :exclamation::exclamation:

 <img src="https://github.com/andrew-levy/swiftui-react-native/blob/master/assets/readme.png?raw=true" />